JhonSalgado/text-processor/README.md

 ## Methods
 This package has just two methods to process a text:
 ### GetWordsSet
-Receives a text string and returns a slice with all the unique words in it sorted alphabetically.
+Receives a text string and returns a slice with all the unique words in it.
 The complexity of this method is O(n), with n being the number of words in the text.
 ### GetWordsSetWithOcurrence
 Receives a text string and returns a value-key map where the keys are the words and the values are the number of times they occurred in the text.
 The complexity of this method is O(n), where n is the number of words in the text.